Higher lattices, discrete two-dimensional holonomy and topological phases in (3+1) D with higher gauge symmetry

-\begin{Theorem} Let $\F$ be a gauge configuration in the 2-sphere $S^2$, with a certain 2-lattice decomposition $L$.
-Choose a vertex $v \in L^0$.
-Choose also a full gauge transformation $U$ starting at $\F$.
-Let $U(v)$ be the element of $G$ associated to $v$; cf. \eqref{conventions}.
-The following holds.
+\begin{Theorem} Let $(M,L)$ be a 2-lattice.
+Let $\Sigma$ be a 2-sphere cellularly embedded in $M$.
+Let $\F$ be a fake-flat 2-gauge configuration {on $(M,L)$.} Let $\U$ be a full gauge transformation starting in $\F$.
+Let $v \in \Sigma$, to be a 0-cell of $M$. {Let $g_v\in G$ be the element of $G$ associated to $U_1(v)$; see Def. \ref{fgt}}.
+Then: \end{Theorem} \begin{proof} We strongly use the previous lemma, and resume the notation there introduced.